What are the advantages of using MassFerence P1?

 How to use the MassFerence P1?

 MassFerence P1 is the recommended calibrant for OneMP and TwoMP, designed and validated to deliver results within specifications (<5% mass accuracy) for proteins ranging from 90 to 1000 kDa.
-The MassFerence P1 calibrant is packaged in a box with three 50 μL vials.
-Refeyn advises aliquoting the different tubes for long-term storage.
+For MyMassMP, it covers the full mass range while maintaining mass accuracy under 10%.
+MassFerence P1 is supplied in a box containing three 50 µL vials.
+Refeyn advises aliquoting each vial upon first thaw to maximize long‑term stability and minimize freeze‑thaw cycles that could affect product quality.
+Never store MassFerence P1 at 4 °C or on ice.
+The working solution should remain at ambient temperature for a maximum of one day.
 For detailed usage instructions, refer to the Product Data Sheet for MassFerence P1 (MFP1 PDS).

 Can I store the working solution for later use?